Why I am Still a Christian (Even After Being Kicked Out)

 - May 14

 But if that is so, and Christ's representatives on Earth are His followers, then why have they changed?
-People grow as individuals, but we as humans don't usually change within our patterns.
-If that's true, then why has Christianity changed so much in the almost 2000 years of its existence?
-From its humble beginnings as an offshoot of Judaism to now, much of Christianity exists in the modern view as a racist, bigoted, and nationalistic cult that rose to power with MAGA and Trump.
-At least, that's the perception of Christianity that's the loudest across the Western World.
+People grow as individuals, but we as humans don't usually change our patterns.
+If Jesus has been the same, and His followers haven't changed their patterns, then why has Christianity changed so much in the almost 2000 years of its existence?
+From its humble beginnings as an offshoot of Catholicism to now, much of Western Protestant Christianity exists in the modern view as a racist, bigoted, and nationalistic cult that rose to power with MAGA and Trump.
+At least, that's the perception of Christianity that's the loudest across my country.
+That's the Christianity you'll find in many churches throughout North America.

 That is not the Christianity I claim.

-If you're curious, I created a belief statement [Link to beliefs {Unlisted on website}] as to what exactly I believe.
+If you're curious, I created a belief statement about exactly what I believe.
 This was not a statement that came lightly.
 It rose from experience.
-It rose from the deep study, meditations, and conversations gained through the Masters of Divinity I earned at Lipscomb University.
+It rose from deep study, meditation, and conversations gained through the Master of Divinity program I completed at Lipscomb University.
 It's a belief that permeates through my writing and envelops my everyday life, from how I talk to my best friend to how I interact with strangers.
 Putting it simply, it's love, and that's why I'm still a Christian, even though I was kicked out three times from three different churches.

 I broke it down into three reasons.